 Drag the Word document into the PDFelement interface if it's open, or over the desktop icon if it's closed.
 You can also click on "Create a PDF" in the main window and import the Word file that way.

 Step 2.
 Convert Word to PowerPoint

 The document will automatically be converted into PDF and displayed in the software.
 Next, click the "Convert" tab on the top menu bar and select "To PPT" as the option in the toolbar right beneath that.
-You can also go to "File" → "Convert" → "Other Files" → "PowerPoint" for the same action.
+You can also go to "File" → "Export to" → "PowerPoint" for the same action.

 Once you have the final PPT file, open that along with your master presentation and select-drag the slides from source to target.